openbsd/src/gnu/llvm/llvm/docs/Phabricator.rst

 that you close the review manually.
 In the web UI, under "Leap Into Action" put the git revision number in the Comment, set the Action to "Close Revision" and click Submit.
 Note the review must have been Accepted first.

+Arcanist also adds extra tags that are mostly noise in the commit message, for this reason avoid using `arc land` and push commits to master directly with git after removing tags other than "Reviewed by" and "Differential Revision".
+You can run `llvm/utils/git/arcfilter.sh` to clean the commit message of the current "HEAD" commit automatically.
+You can also setup a git hook to catch this for you (see `Getting Started <GettingStarted.html#git-pre-push-hook>`).

 Committing someone's change from Phabricator